Chanel Iman: Acting

 Iman appeared in the 2015 film Dope which premiered at the 2015 Sundance Film Festival.
 In 2017, Iman appeared in the Crackle original movie, Mad Families.

 Other projects

 Ventures

 Early in 2010, Iman opened a clothing boutique in Culver City, California called The Red Bag with the help of her mother.

-Iman appeared in Beyoncé's music video for "Yonce".
+Iman appeared in Beyoncé's music video for "Yoncé".
 She also appeared in singer Usher's music video for "Dive" and The Weeknd's music video for "Can't Feel My Face".
 In 2012, she attended the Met Ball with fashion designer Tom Ford.

 Intel released a Kinect video game on Xbox Live Arcade starring Chanel Iman, Chris Evans and Redfoo of LMFAO.
 Iman signed a contract with Utah-based electronics company Skullcandy.
 For 2012, Iman was Sunglass Hut's summer ambassador along with Jourdan Dunn and Joan Smalls.

 Iman was a model for Amazon Fashion's 2012 holiday campaign.
 In 2015, she appeared in Rick Famuyiwa’s Dope.